Modules with irrational slope over tubular algebras: Introduction

 \section{Introduction}

 The tubular algebras constitute a particular class of finite-dimensional algebras of global dimension 2, see \cite{RinTame}; their representation theory has a geometric interpretation, see e.g.~\cite{GeiLenz}, and there is continuing interest in understanding their representations, see e.g.~\cite{BarSchr}, \cite{ReiRin}.
 The finite-dimensional modules over these algebras were described in \cite[Chpt.~5]{RinTame}.
-There it was shown that the indecomposable finite-dimensional modules fall into families of Auslander-Reiten components parametrised by ${\mathbb Q}^\infty_0$, the non-negative rationals augmented by a maximal element $\infty$, with all non-zero morphisms going from left to right; see \ref{canonmodcat} for the precise statement.
+There it was shown that the indecomposable finite-dimensional modules fall into families of Auslander-Reiten components, these families being parametrised by ${\mathbb Q}^\infty_0$, the non-negative rationals augmented by a maximal element $\infty$; moreover all non-zero morphisms go from left to right; see Theorem \ref{canonmodcat} for the precise statement.

 Here we are interested in the infinite-dimensional representation theory of tubular algebras.
 The theorem referred to above associates to each finite-dimensional indecomposable module (with just a few exceptions at the ``extremes" of the category of modules) an ``index" or ``slope" which is a non-negative rational or $\infty$.
 It had been observed, e.g.~in \cite{PreMor}, that if the underlying field is countable then there are uncountably many indecomposable pure-injective modules, indeed (e.g., \cite{PreCanon}) for each irrational cut, $r$, of ${\mathbb Q}^\infty_0$ there is at least one indecomposable, necessarily infinite-dimensional, pure-injective module of slope $r$; that result is considerably strengthened here.